NNPDF/yadism/README.md

 ## Contributing or contacting the authors

-For any kind of interaction consider before to read [external contribution guidelines](.github/contributing.md#external-contributions), otherwise just send an email to the authors:
+For any kind of interaction consider before to read the [contribution guidelines](.github/contributing.md), otherwise just send an email to the authors:

 - [Alessandro Candido](mailto:alessandro.candido@mi.infn.it)